Absolute continuity of Bernoulli convolutions for algebraic parameters: Entropy of convolutions in the low entropy regime

-This lemma shows that the inequality $H(\mu;r/2|r)<2H(\mu;r|2r)$ implies that the support of $\mu$ contains at least one pair of points of distance comparable to $r$.
+implies that the support of $\mu$ contains at least one pair of points of distance comparable to $r$.
 We prove this lemma in Section \ref{sc:B-decompose1}.
 In Section \ref{sc:B-decompose2}, we estimate the effect of restricting a measure to a subset of its support on its entropy.
 In Section \ref{sc:B-decompose3}, we use these estimates to understand the effect of removing all pairs of points at distance comparable to $r$ from the support of $\mu$.
 We combine this with Lemma \ref{lm:bernoulli-decompose} to conclude the proof of Proposition \ref{pr:bernoulli-decompose}.

 We introduce some notation.
 Let $\mu$ be a probability measure on $\R$.
 We write

 We begin with the special case of Lemma \ref{lm:bernoulli-decompose} in which the measure is supported on a small interval.